 Should I plant GMOs in my garden?

-No. Never.
-First of all, most GMO seeds are manufactured for large-scale agriculture.
+To the best of my knowledge at this time, GMO seeds are manufactured for large-scale agriculture.
 They are patented and it is illegal to save or use these seeds (unless you have a contract with a GMO seed company).

 How to I choose the best seeds for my garden?

 1. Find a local seed company that grows the plants (that produce the seeds) in your region.
 This will give you seeds that are already adapted to your growing conditions.